Minerva University: Facilities

 Minerva University does not have classrooms, a library, or an athletics program.
 Its offices are in San Francisco, where it rents several floors in a building on Turk Street in the Tenderloin neighborhood as a freshman dormitory, and accommodation in Nob Hill for graduation.
 Until 2019, the freshman dorm was on Market Street; the university chose to move to a lower-income neighborhood.
 Students are similarly accommodated in rented dormitory facilities in the other cities where they study.
+In December 2025, the university announced that the freshman residence hall would move north to 2550 Van Ness Avenue effective spring term 2026.